Charading/rp2350b-pico/README.md

 # RP2350B Pico Board

 This is a custom RP2350B development board designed to match the **Raspberry Pi Pico** form factor.
-It keeps the same 40-pin layout for compatibility with existing accessories and code,
-but upgrades the MCU to the **RP2350B**, offering better performance and features.
+It keeps a similar form factor but is extended by a few pins, in order to break out all 8 analog gpio.

 ![assembled board](image.jpg)